Can I Use the iWALK Crutch?

 For most people with lower leg injury, the answer is YES!

-While the iWALK hands free crutch works for most people, it isn’t for everyone.
-Before you decide to use the iWALK crutch watch the video below.
+While the iWALK hands-free crutch works for most people, it isn’t for everyone.
+Before you decide to use the iWALK crutch watch this video.

 Before your injury, could you fluidly walk up and down stairs at a normal pace, without using a handrail?